Login

 2. Only one certificate will be awarded per calendar year.

-3. The same member may win these awards in consecutive years, provided that no more than 10% of the stamps collected in the next year are duplicates of stamps collected the first year.
+3. The same member may win these awards in consecutive years, provided that no more than 10% of the stamps collected in the next year are duplicates of stamps collected the previous year.

 4. Stamps can be recorded on any piece of paper.